 The near-simultaneous victories of the Washington (1901) and Grant (1902) equestrian competitions, by a thirty-year-old "gentleman amateur," suddenly elevated Shrady to the status of a nationally prominent sculptor.
 It is true that he had to overcome a few "false starts" near the beginning of his career; he was commissioned in 1903 by the Holland Society of New York to design an equestrian monument of William the Silent for Riverside Park, but that project was abandoned, unexecuted, in 1913.
 Karl Bitter initially asked him in 1908/1909 to design a bronze relief of Local Indians Greeting the Explorer Henry Hudson for the base of a Hudson-Fulton memorial planned for Sputyen Duyvil Hill in the Bronx; but after a thirty-year delay the Henry Hudson Memorial Column was completed in 1939 with a figure of that explorer (after Bitter's design) and two bronze reliefs (the Indians possibly after Shrady's lost design), all executed by Karl Gruppe (1893-1982).
 Shrady did design two further equestrian monuments which were completed, that of Major-General Alpheus Starkey Williams for Belle Isle Park, Detroit (1913-1921), and one of General Robert E. Lee (commissioned 1917, modified and executed in 1924 by Leo Lentelli) in Lee Park, Charlottesville, Virginia.
 Shrady's monumental works also include a seated bronze memorial statue of the railway magnate Jay Cooke in Duluth, Minnesota (dedicated in 1921).
 He contributed a sculptural study of a horse's head to the National Academy of Design in 1908, and modeled a Bust of General Grant for the New York University Hall of Fame; he also executed a portrait of Emily Morris (present location unknown).
 Shrady's numerous bas-relief portraits (the present locations of which are unknown) included one of Daniel Bennett Saint-John Roosa, a medical colleague of his father's (1903/1908) as well as Mrs. Archibald Douglas and her daughter (undated).
 He even made portraits of celebrity dogs: Jay Cooke is accompanied by his collie, and Mrs. Louise Grau of New York commissioned a canine group (untraced).

 Beginning his career as a modeler of animalier bronzes (the early genre represented by The Empty Saddle), Shrady developed with astonishing speed into a capable, and often inspired, monumental sculptor.
 George Washington at Valley Forge won high praise from Daniel Chester French (1850-1931) and others, for its exceptionally inventive use of heavy draperies, as well as the original, naturalistic attitude of its mount.
 His great Grant Memorial (whose model was selected in competition by French and Saint-Gaudens) has been universally acclaimed for the brilliance of its solution to a complicated program on an immense site; and for the continuing appeal of its dynamically active groups, in which dramatically struggling horses are managed by realistically posed and accoutered (but idealistically rendered) human figures, passionately portrayed in a kind of exalted realism.
 Even with his restricted oeuvre, Shrady is one of the magisterial figures of the "American Sculptural Renaissance" of the Beaux-Arts period.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]